Earthquake Insurance in Utah: Cost– Deductibles — Damage Zones–

-The experts have been telling us for a long time that we are due for “the big one” – The earthquake that will rattle the Wasatch Front and cause significant damage.
-Purchasing earthquake is an individual decision, Anderson Insurance Group nor its agents are experts in advising whether or not your home is in a high damage zone or if you should carry earthquake insurance.
+The experts have been telling us for a long time that we are due for “the big one” – The earthquake that will rattle the Wasatch Front causing significant damage.
+Purchasing earthquake is an individual decision, Anderson Insurance Group nor its agents are damage zone or earthquake experts.
 We do however like to provide information so that you can make an educated and informed decision about earthquake insurance.

 There are three major factors to take into consideration when purchasing earthquake insurance in Utah.
 The cost, the deductibles and the damage zone you live in, let’s take a look at these.

 Deductibles: Earthquake insurance deductibles can range from 5% to 25% depending on the company.
-Many agents don’t disclose or understand these deductibles are applied three times to the 1) dwelling 2) contents and 3) additional living expense.
+Many agents don’t disclose or understand these deductibles are applied three times.
+First to the dwelling, then to the contents and also to additional living expense.
 Let’s look at a formula based on a 10% deductible: If Dwelling coverage is $750,000 and contents coverage is $375,000, additional living expense will be $150,000.
-In this example your dwelling deductible would be $75,000, contents $37,500, and $15,000 for additional living expense for a total out of pockets of $127,500.
-Even if your contents are not damaged earthquake out of pocket expense can easily exceed $100,000.
+In this example your dwelling deductible would be $75,000, contents $37,500, and $15,000 for additional living expense for a total out of pocket expense of $127,500.
+Even if your contents are not damaged earthquake out of pocket costs can easily exceed $100,000.
 The insurance company is not going to immediately authorize a stay at the Holiday Inn, its a lot more complicated than that.

 Damage Zones: There are two primary causes of damage in the event of an earthquake, ground shaking and liquefaction.